Applying this year

 - You are planning to take a year out between school and university

 - You will be over the age of 21 on the 1st October of the year you hope to come to Cambridge

 - You already have a degree from another university

 - You wish to apply for an Organ Scholarship or Choral Scholarship.

-Some subjects require applicants to complete a written assessment, either pre-interview or at-interview.
+Some subjects require applicants to complete a written assessment, either pre-registration required or Cambridge College registered.
 A list of these subjects and the type of assessment they require can be found on the University website, each subject webpage will also state whether a pre- or at- interview assessment is applicable.

-A list of subjects with an At-Interview Assessment, with further information on the format of each assessment, can be found on this University webpage.
-You do not need to register for an At-Interview Assessment, and there is no charge associated with taking an assessment at interview.
+A list of subjects with a Cambridge College registered, with further information on the format of each assessment, can be found on this University webpage.
+You do not need to register for an Cambridge College registered assessment, and there is no charge associated with taking an assessment at interview.
+Detailed information about each At-Interview assessment will be sent to those invited to interview in their invitation email.

-A list of subjects with a Pre-Interview Assessment, with further information on the format of each assessment, can be found on this University webpage.
-You must register for pre-interview assessments so please do take note of the registration deadlines.
+A list of subjects with a pre-registration required assessment, with further information on the format of each assessment and relevant dates and deadlines, can be found on this University webpage.

 The following subjects have additional requirements for applicants:

 - Anglo-Saxon, Norse and Celtic - submit two pieces of written work

-- Architecture - must bring your original artwork and original sketchbooks to interview
+- Architecture - must submit your original artwork and original sketchbooks (further details here)

 - Asian and Middle Eastern Studies - submit two pieces of written work